 I think the early and later Christians saw anti-messiahs in every major leader that opposed them and their religion.
 However, and I wrote about this on this blog, one can see a scenario where Christians oppose a future redemptive Jewish leader by painting him with the same brush ( if not worse), as a “false messiah”.
 Certain Christian groups are already predicting just that, that a “false” Jewish messiah will come before “Christ”.

-39. Jim D. permalink
+39. Jim D. Avatar

 There is a reference to an “anti-God” in the Hebrew Bible, which Christian thought mistakenly cites as “Old Testament” support for the anti-christ at the end of times.
 It is the Book of Daniel, 11:36-39, which describes a king from the north who will exalt himself above God and provoke a great battle.
 However, this is not a reference to a future king who will wage war against the Messiah.